Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 To have a fair comparison, let me show you a couple of plots with the percentile interval and the boot-T interval computed on the same data.

 <center>
-{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
-The boot-T is basicaly a mirrored image of the percentile interval with respect to the red curve." %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison.png" description="Comparison" %}
 </center>

 ## Conclusion